RevYolution/Ruby_Intro/README.md

 # Ruby_Intro
-Working on intro to Ruby
+Notes and basic examples of how to use Ruby within a site.

 ## Table of Contents
 1. [Building a Site](/ruby_info/build.md)